 Mills College is looking for students with potential and desire to succeed in a rigorous academic environment.
-We seek a diverse group of individuals who exhibit intellectual potential, strength of character, and a love of learning.
+We seek a diverse group of individuals who exhibit intellectual potential, and strength of character.
 Admission is determined by a holistic review of the student’s overall acadmic record.
 While great weight is placed on academic records, we also consider leadership skills, character, and special talents.

 A student's high school or college record is generally the most reliable predictor of academic success.
-The application, writing samples, standardized test scores, letters of recommendation, and an optional (but strongly encouraged) interview give further evidence of scholastic ability and personal promise.
+The application, writing samples, letters of recommendation, and optional (but strongly encouraged) interview and standardized test scores give further evidence of scholastic ability and personal promise.
 It is the combination of these factors that determines admission to the College.

 Mills College Undergraduate Admissions Policy for Transgender or Gender Questioning Applicants